ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/ballerina-ffi.md

 ```

 ### Mapping a Java Exception to a Ballerina Error Value
-Now, let’s briefly look at how a Java exception is converted to a Ballerina error value at runtime.
+Now, look at how a Java exception is converted to a Ballerina error value at runtime.
 A Ballerina error value contains three components: a message, a detail, and a stack trace.

 The `message`:
 - This is a string identifier for the error category.